chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ![Chess_Castle_Left.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_castle_left.png)

 Don't let these special rules confuse you too much.
 They are a bit nonsensical.
-In fact I would compare them to the T spin triple rules in Tetris.
-On a related note, Tetris is actually a really good game too.
-Tetris is my favorite video game but it is not as easy to play as chess because Tetris requires quick reflexes and planning in mere seconds.
+In fact, I would compare them to the T spin triple rules in Tetris.
+On a related note, Tetris is actually a really good game, too.
+Tetris is my favorite video game, but it is not as easy to play as chess because Tetris requires quick reflexes and planning in mere seconds.

-Chess is more of a game for slow careful thinkers.
-Although there are some who play speed chess, I don't recommend trying to play fast for beginners.
-Focus on quality of moves rather than how many moves you can make in a minute.
-Also, play without time limits or choose time limits that are reasonable.
-I play 30 minute live games against other people online and my rating for classical chess is higher than rapid, blitz, or bullet chess for that reason.
+Chess is more of a game for slow, careful thinkers.
+Although some play speed chess, I don't recommend trying to play fast for beginners.
+Focus on the quality of moves rather than how many moves you can make in a minute.
+Also, play without time limits or choose reasonable time limits.
+I play 30-minute live games against other people online, and my rating for classical chess is higher than rapid, blitz, or bullet chess because I am slow to move and prefer to think and make the best move.

-Time limits are artificial inventions made for convenience of society.
-Don't rush through chess they same way everyone in society forces you to be fast and cause accidents in the real world.
-I work at Walmart so I know exactly what happens when employees are rushed.
-Products get put in the wrong spot and injuries happen if people value only speed and forsake everything else.
+Time limits are artificial inventions made for the convenience of society.
+Don't rush through chess the same way everyone in society forces you to be fast and cause accidents in the real world.
+I work at Walmart, so I know what happens when employees are rushed.
+Products get put in the wrong spot, and injuries happen if people value only speed and forsake everything else.

-Chess, or any game for that matter should be for fun, not as a job you do because someone else is forcing you to.
+Chess, or any game for that matter, should be for fun, not as a job you do because someone else is forcing you to.
 No matter what, you must remember that!

 # Chapter 2: Chastity's Recommended Openings